 This calculation is done on the HP 17B with the ICNV key and on the HP19B with the ICONV key.
-To use it press FIN ICNV PER (Financial, Interest Conversion, Periodic).
+To use it press FIN ICNV PER (Financial, for compounding semi-annually for compounding quarterly for continuous compounding

+Interest Conversion, Periodic).
 Then follow these steps for the first eight conversions in the example on the previous page: